DesktopECHO/Pi-Hole-for-WSL1/README.md

 **Additional Info:**

-* DHCP Server is disabled and only IPv4 is supported
+* DHCP Server is disabled

 * To reset or reconfigure Pi-Hole, run **Pi-hole_Reconfigure.cmd** in the Pi-hole install folder